A Symmetric Loss Perspective of Reliable Machine Learning: Conclusions

 \section{Conclusions}

 In this article, we have reviewed recent advances in reliable machine learning from a symmetric loss perspective.
 We showed in Section~\ref{sec:symadvantage} that if a symmetric loss is used for BER and AUC optimization from corrupted labels, the corrupted and clean risks have the same minimizer regardless of the model.
-Furthermore, we demonstrated in Section~\ref{sec:application} that the theoretical advantage of symmetric losses is practically also valuable in learning only from relevant keywords and unlabeled documents.
+In Section~\ref{sec:weakly}, we further showed that the robustness result in learning from corrupted labels can also be applied in BER and AUC optimization in learning from positive and unlabeled data, and learning from two sets of unlabeled data with different class priors.
+Moreover, we demonstrated in Section~\ref{sec:application} that the theoretical advantage of symmetric losses is also practically valuable in learning only from relevant keywords and unlabeled documents.
 In this section, we conclude this article by discussing two future directions for the symmetric loss perspective of reliable machine learning.